 Marketers must ensure that free delivery claims are accurate.
 An ad which stated "... we'll deliver your tickets for free too!*" was misleading because, although ticket collection was free, there was a charge for delivery (Click Travel, 14 February 2018).
 If consumers can pay for delivery in advance, for example by paying a set price for unlimited next day delivery for a year, delivery should not be referred to as “free”.
 In one case, the ASA upheld complaints about the claim “free delivery” because the service offered consumers a certain number of deliveries for an up-front fee.
 Although the service did represent a saving compared to the standard individual delivery charge, delivery should not have been described as “free” (Ozsale Pty Ltd, 12 December 2018).

 If delivery exclusions or restrictions are based on location, the ad should make this explicitly clear.
-It is likely to be acceptable to make claims like “Free Delivery to Selected Locations” or “Free Delivery on Some Orders”, providing they are clearly and prominently qualified with clarifications about which locations are (or are not) included.
+It is likely to be acceptable to make claims like “Free Delivery to Selected Locations” or “Free Delivery on Some Orders”, provided they are clearly and prominently qualified with clarifications about which locations are (or are not) included.

 Similarly, if other conditions or restrictions apply, which mean that free delivery is only available on certain orders, this must be made clear.
 For example, if a minimum spend applies this will need to be made explicitly clear in the headline claim (e.g. “Free delivery on orders over £X”).
 If marketers cannot also offer this for all postcodes, that will need to be made clear in the headline claim as well (Roomstogo Ltd, 19 June 2013).